nuxt-contrib/tib/docs/API.md

 Starts the browser and all extra commands

-For Puppeteer capabilities are added as launch options and arguments to the `args` key of launch options For Selenium arguments are ignored
+For Puppeteer capabilities are added as launch options and arguments to the `args` key of launch options<br/>
+For Selenium arguments are ignored

 ### `isReady`